 Using models for predicting

 In some situations, models are developed by scientists to try and predict things.
-The best example is climate change.
-Humans don’t know what effect they are having on the planet, but we do know a lot about carbon cycles, water cycles and weather.
+The best examples are climate models and climate change.
+Humans don’t know the full effect they are having on the planet, but we do know a lot about carbon cycles, water cycles and weather.
 Using this information and an understanding of how these cycles interact, scientists are trying to figure out what might happen.
+Models further rely on the work of scientists to collect quality data to feed into the models.
+To learn more about work to collate data for models, look at the Argo Project and the work being done to collect large-scale temperature and salinity data to understand what role the ocean plays in climate and climate change.

 For example, they can use data to predict what the climate might be like in 20 years if we keep producing carbon dioxide at current rates – what might happen if we produce more carbon dioxide and what would happen if we produce less.
 The results are used to inform politicians about what could happen to the climate and what can be changed.